SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_DMM.md

 This additional serial connection is used to request data from the **modules**.

 No user configuration is required.
-The driver will dynamically set the IP address and IP port depending on which module is polled.
+The connector will dynamically set the IP address and IP port depending on which module is polled.

 ## Usage